Skip to main content

 Why is INTEGER data written to Snowflake read back as DECIMAL?

 Snowflake represents all INTEGER types as NUMBER, which can cause a change in data type when you write data to and read data from Snowflake.
-For example, INTEGER data can be converted to DECIMAL when writing to Snowflake, because INTEGER and DECIMAL are semantically equivalent in Snowflake (see Snowflake Numeric Data Types).
+For example, Snowflake can convert INTEGER data to DECIMAL when writing, because INTEGER and DECIMAL are semantically equivalent in Snowflake (see Snowflake Numeric Data Types).

 Why are the fields in my Snowflake table schema always uppercase?

-Snowflake uses uppercase fields by default, which means that the table schema is converted to uppercase.
+Snowflake uses uppercase fields by default, which means that Snowflake converts the table schema to uppercase.